How I Use Coconut Oil For Shaving: Benefits + Results + Mistakes

 It isn’t!

 It’s not just me saying this either.
-The International Journal of Molecular Sciences published this report which confirms coconut oil is good for skin barrier repair, as an antibacterial, anti-inflammatory, antioxidant, wound healing and skin aging.
-Why wouldn’t you want put that on your skin?
+The International Journal of Molecular Sciences published this report which confirms coconut oil is good for skin barrier repair, as an antibacterial, anti-inflammatory, antioxidant, wound healing, and skin aging.
+Why wouldn’t you want to put that on your skin?

 Woman applying coconut oil onto skin